ramoj745/ramoj745/README.md

 - 🔭 Finished working on <a href="https://github.com/ramoj745/dispochat-terminal">DispoChat-Terminal</a>
 - 🌱 Currently shifting focus on backend development.
-- 💻 My current tech stack: HTML, CSS, JavaScript, Python, React, Bootstrap, ExpressJS, NodeJS, Flask, PostgreSQL, and MongoDB.
+- 💻 My current tech stack: HTML, CSS, JavaScript, Python, React, Bootstrap, ExpressJS, NodeJS, Flask, PostgreSQL, SQLite, and MongoDB.
 - 👯 I’m looking to work on large codebases to gain experience in collaborative work environments.
 - 🤔 I’m looking for help with expanding my skills in JavaScript, backend development, and full-stack project setups.
 - ⚡ Fun fact: I also do music production aside from web development! :)